scikit-nano/scikit-nano/doc/source/testing/index.rst

 Introduction
 ============

-This module contains test fixtures for unit testings.
+This module contains test fixtures for unit testing.

 Contents
 ========